supercharge/json/README.md

 ---

 ## Introduction
-The `@supercharge/json` package provides a handful of useful helper functions for Node.js and JavaScript, like an async `tap` function.
+The `@supercharge/json` package is a drop-in replacement for the global `JSON` object.
+It protects JSON parsing against protoype pollution attacks.

 ## Installation